17 Essentials to Pack for Your Botanical Garden Visit When You’re Travelling Light

 Learn the essentials to pack for a botanical garden visit, so that you are prepared but can still travel light.
 This list moves through the obvious suggestions like, dress for the weather, wear a hat, etc and offers some suggestions of the kinds of essentials that hardly take up any space but can make or break your visit if you leave them behind.

-Items to Pack for Botanical Garden Trip
+Essentials to Pack for Botanical Garden Trip

 When you plan a botanical garden visit into your vacation, you want to think ahead so that you pack the essentials, but can still travel light.
 If it’s your first garden visit, this list of essentials will help ensure an enjoyable visit.
 A botanical garden visit can last 2 to 3 hours if you are just browsing a few themed gardens and 5+ hours if you plan to look at everything.
 Packing what you need ahead of your trip will ensure that you are well equipped to get the most out of your day in the garden.